giantswarm/docs/src/content/changes/workload-cluster-releases-aws/releases/aws-v18.0.0-alpha1.md

 date: '2022-07-27T11:11:59+00:00'
 description: Release notes for AWS workload cluster release v18.0.0-alpha1, published on 27 July 2022, 11:11
-title: workload cluster release v18.0.0-alpha1 for AWS
+title: Workload cluster release v18.0.0-alpha1 for AWS
 ---

 This release provides support for Kubernetes 1.23 and replaces the use of AWS CNI with Cilium.
 Release also upgrades most of running components which can be found further in release notes.